aherrerast/select-lost-first-focus/README.md

 **Actual behavior**

+3b.
 Select control should be visible and with the focus, after pressing any letter the the control lose the focus

-3b.
-The code is [available in codesandbox]() but currently is not working.
+The code is [available in codesandbox](https://codesandbox.io/s/select-lost-first-focus-lf4df4) but the sandbox is throwing a weird error and currently is not working.